Our Financial Services Guide (FSG) Version 17.0,

 NICA Group receives a flat fee for the provision of services required under its Australian Financial Services Licensee

 Neither your Adviser nor the Licensee have any association or relationship with the issuers of financial products that might reasonably be expected to be capable of influencing them in the provision of financial services.

 Any referral arrangements or related party arrangements are disclosed below and in your Statement of Advice

-At present we do not have any referral arrangement in place to pay a third-party referrer a referral fee, commission or other benefit.
+At present we do not have any incoming referral arrangement in place to pay a third-party referrer a referral fee, commission or other benefits.

-At present we do not have any referral arrangements in place with third party providers.
+At present we do not have any outgoinmg referral arrangements in place with third-party providers.

 If we refer you to a provider such as an Accountant, Mortgage Broker, Estate Planner or Property Buyers Advocate, we do not receive a referral fee, commission, or other benefit.
 Please note that we are not responsible for the advice and services provided by these providers.

 Corporate Superannuation Fund - Trustee Arrangements